by-student-2017/OpenCALPHAD-v6-examples/README.md

 - ATSUMITEC Co., Ltd.
 - RIKEN
 - Without the support of "meguREnergy Co., Ltd." and "ATSUMITEC Co., Ltd.", I would not have been able to develop the examples to the level shown on this github.
 I would like to express my sincere gratitude.
 - I received permission from Dr. Abe of NIMS to post the revised version of TDB (11/Dec/2023 12:04).
 I would like to express my gratitude to you.
-(Note: It is working fine with PyCALPHAD, but due to my lack of skill, some parts are not drawn correctly with OpenCALPHAD.)
+- It's working fine with PyCALPHAD, but due to my (By STUDENT) lack of skill, some parts are incorrectly drawn with OpenCALPHAD.

 PC specs used for test